freesewing/freesewing/markdown/dev/reference/backend/api/measurementssets/en.md

 ---
-title: People
+title: Measurements Sets
 ---

-A Person hold information and measurements on the people we generate patterns for.
+A measurements set holds information and measurements on the people we generate patterns for.

 ## Endpoints